material-motion/material-motion/primitives.md

 Similarly, a timeline could be used to emit gesture events that simulate user input.
 This pattern could be useful for teaching a user how to perform a gesture or for automated testing.

-#### Physical simulation and states
+#### Applied forces and states

-Physical simulations can be associated with individual states of a State Machine.
+Applied forcess can be associated with individual states of a State Machine.

 > For example, a photo element might have two states: collapsed and expanded.
 A spring could be used to transition between them by changing the dimensions and position of the photo to match the correct state.